rwabusini/React-Native-State-management-Task/README.md

-## clone this repo into your Machine
+## - Clone this repo into your Machine
-## npm install all dependencies
+## - npm install all dependencies

 # Task: Deep Dive into Context API and State Management in React Native